michaelliriano/react-github-deploy/README.md

 - **HOST:** The base URL for your server.
 Example: `HOST=http://localhost`

-These variables are essential for the correct operation of your Express-GitHub-Deploy project.
+These variables are essential for the correct operation of your React-GitHub-Deploy project.
 Adjust them according to your project's needs.

 ## Scripts